 ||Yes.
 Storage devices normally can be reused as this method just overwrites the drives with randomized data pattern.

 ||No. Hard disks once erased by this method CANNOT be reused since the factory setting of the hard disk is also destroyed in the process.

-||Very long time required but depends on the size and speed of the storage device. (e.g. 500GB magnetic drive will require more than 3 hours to complete).
+||Very long time required, depending on the size and speed of the storage device (e.g. 500GB magnetic drive will require more than 3 hours to complete)

-|Where to obtain the service?
+|Where is the service?

 ||There are several wiping machines installed in CSC Workshop as well as in Teaching Studio Area